azanotti/sdnworks/content/en/posts/VCF/updateunassignedhostdata.md

 And yes — it worked perfectly.
 Here's a breakdown of the process I followed.

 ## Step-by-Step: Update ESXi Host Version in SDDC Manager DB

-{{< box warning >}}
-DISCLAIMER: This approach is unsupported and potentially risky.
+⚠️ DISCLAIMER: This approach is unsupported and potentially risky.
 Use it at your own discretion, and always create backups.
-Any modifications to the SDDC Manager database can void support agreements.
+⚠️ Any modifications to the SDDC Manager database can void support agreements.
-{{< /box >}}

 1. Snapshot the SDDC Manager VM (without memory!)
 2. Connect to SDDC Manager and escalate to root user using `su -`